-Please note that minors will need his or her legal guardian to apply.
+Please note that minors will need their legal guardian to apply for them.
 Those with family members who are EU citizens will have to submit proof of relationship, residence card, and/or other background details.

 Once the ETIAS requirements for Austria are met, the applications process begins.
 This takes about 10 minutes and is done completely online.
 Ensure the following information is ready to input to complete the application:

 - Biometric information